 Growing up, my family didn’t really drink much.
 A beer here or there was common enough, but unless it was a holiday, we never drank wine or liquor.
 Fast forward to college – cheap boxed wine and wine coolers, and it’s no surprise that wine didn’t really hit my radar until later in life.
 When I graduated from college, I realized that I couldn’t actually cook.
 Cooking at home meant reheating something, or opening a box and following instructions.
 At that point in my like, Kraft Macaroni and Cheese was cooking to me.
 I had boxes of Stovetop stuffing and the ubiquitous packages of Ramen noodles in my pantry.
 Wine was foreign, fancy and just out of my league.

 I was working my first job, watching food network, and intrigued by all the dishes out in the world I had never made, eaten, or heard of.
-That’s when I became a foodie.
-I wanted to really cook, to eat at nice restaurants, try new flavors and ingredients, and be able to create meals for myself without relying on package instructions.
+That’s when I became obsessed.
+I wanted to really cook, learn professional techniques, try new flavors and ingredients, and be able to create meals for myself without relying on instructions.

 The aforementioned first job was doing PR for a museum in Rochester, NY.
 As a part of the job, I was sent on series of a familiarity tours to see the other tourist/entertainment sites in the Rochester area.
 One event was a series of winery tours in the Finger Lakes.
 I remember being excited to learn a bit more about wine, and my surprise that I actually like wine, and in particular, dry red wine.
 But at this point, I was just learning what a braise was, or what ingredients make chili taste like chili.
 Wine was officially on the backburner.